dataiscool/intelligence-as-a-feeling/readme.md

 - **/docs**: Contains all chapters of the book in markdown format.
 - **/assets**: Contains images, graphics, and other resources used in the book.
 - **/drafts**: Contains drafts and preliminary versions of the chapters.
+- **/thought-exercises**: Contains thought exercises on the subject that are not directly related to the book itself.

 ## Versioning